jcarrano/RIOT/examples/lua/README.md

 ### How to use

 Put your lua code into "main.lua" (check the example).
-The file will automatically be included when compiling the application.
-You can then execute the file using the lua_run_script command.
+The file will be included in your application as an ASCII byte array.
+This is done in the last 20 or so lines of the example's Makefile.

+The script will then be run immediately after RIOT has started up.

 ### How to run